keimoriyama/TweetEval_Annotated/README.md

 {}
 ---

-# TweetEval Annotated Dataset
+# TweetEval-Annotated Dataset

 <!-- Provide a quick summary of the dataset. -->

-This dataset card aims to be a base template for new datasets.
-It has been generated using [this raw template](https://github.com/huggingface/huggingface_hub/blob/main/src/huggingface_hub/templates/datasetcard_template.md?plain=1).
+TweetEval-Annotated dataset is crowd-sourced collection of the ground-truth label and annotations.
+This dataset is created a part from the emoji recognition task in TweetEval dataset.
+The difference is the collection of the annotation of human and LLMs.

 ## Dataset Details

 ### Dataset Description

 - **Curated by:** keimoriyama
-- **Language(s) (NLP):** English
+- **Language(s) (NLP):** English only
 - **License:** Creative Commons Attribution 4.0 International License.

 ### Dataset Sources [optional]